Md-Yaseen-Dev/Course--Deep-JavaScript-Foundations-v3/md/types.md

 ## Primitive Data Types:-
    A  primitive type is a data  which has no methods or properties.

-  _Primitive Data type is conisits of eight types they are:-_
+  _Primitive Data type is consists of eight types they are:-_

    * Number
    * String